canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 }
 ```

 Now, create the pipeline to run all its steps.
-It's a loop through its steps.
+It will have a loop to execute each step.

 ```csharp
 public class BuyItemPipeline : IPipeline